- 1 Can it be Taken on its Own?

 On the black market, you can expect to pay $150-200 for a 10cc vial at a concentration of 200mgs per cc.

 Sports that Use it

 Testosterone is used widely in all sports because of its ability to not just increase muscle mass and strength but also to enhance performance and recovery too.

 Cypionate is the longest lasting ester of all three variants and while this may make it more convenient to take, it can cause problems by remaining in the body.
 It’s detectable for up to three months and some sources suggest that it may be even longer as metabolites settle within the internal organs and fat stores too.

-Elsewhere in the world testosterone enanthate is the preferred choice but within the US, testosterone cypionate shots are the most popular within the world of sport.
+Elsewhere in the world, Testosterone Enanthate is the preferred choice but within the US, Testosterone Cypionate is the most popular within the world of sport.

-There’s not a sport which hasn’t experienced use of testosterone, from cycling to athletics, but perhaps the communities where it’s used the most are bodybuilding and powerlifting.
-Buying testosterone cypionate allows individuals to train much harder between competitions and gives them the advantage even after the cycle has finished, with lean mass generally well retained.
+There’s not a sport which hasn’t experienced the use of Testosterone, from cycling to athletics, but perhaps the communities where it’s used the most are bodybuilding and powerlifting.
+Using Testosterone Cypionate allows individuals to train much harder between competitions and gives them the advantage even after the cycle has finished, with lean mass generally well retained.